 The Soldiers get wasted in celebration of finally getting rid of B.A.
 While they’re passed out, Chavo and Eddie begin to crawl away.

 Eddie: We lie, we cheat, we steal, esse!
 Chavo: We also escape captivity!

 Chavo is grabbed from behind.
 Konan puts his arm around Chavo and kisses him on the forehead.

 Konan: Hey man… heeeeeeey, chico… you bout it bout it?
 HUH?
 Juss answer my quessun.
 Ole viva me Russian, righ?
+Chavo: Yeah, man.

 Suddenly, a stop sign comes crashing down on Konan’s head.
 Eddie and Chavo look at each other and make a break for the forest while a brawl ensues behind them.
 Early that morning, the 33% Society makes their approach to Tulsa.

 Orton: Sure is a pretty morning.
 Not as pretty as me by any stretch.
 But, still.
 Jericho: What the hell are you talking about?
 It’s cloudy and damp.
 What a miserable day.